 I’m especially pleased to offer copyediting and proofreading services for scholars at all levels—undergrads, grad students, postdocs, researchers, and faculty—for a wide range of academic projects:

 - CVs and cover letters

 Academic writing and editing, especially for journal publication, can be a specialty all its own.
-I edit in all the major style guidelines required by journals and academic institutions (including APA and MLA) and have helped many students and academic authors produce professional-level articles, proposals, and writing samples for submission.
+I edit in all the major style guidelines required by journals and academic institutions (including APA and MLA) and have helped many academic authors produce professional-level articles, proposals, and writing samples for submission.

 Academic editing includes all the services of a thorough copyedit: correcting errors of spelling, punctuation, grammar, and style; assuring that in-text citations and references are formatted in accordance with specific style requirements; checking that each in-text citation has a correct and corresponding reference (and vice versa); clarifying and consolidating wordy and overlong sentences; and assuring that the technical language (jargon) is appropriate for the target audience.
 Often, a bit of substantive developmental editing is done to help organize the flow of ideas and arguments and to allow good scholarship to tell a good story.

 It’s hard to overstate the importance of having your writing carefully reviewed by another set—or several sets—of eyes, especially in the wild world of academe.
 And it’s not only about the publishing or the tenure.
 Scholars who open their work to careful, honest, interactive review, whether by trusted peers or mentors or by a professional editor, tend to become better writers as a result.